How to take your product to new markets

 Transcreation will take into account all of the local cultural factors that could affect your message, ensuring you don’t upset any of your potential new customers.
 More importantly, a transcreated message will make sure you have the maximum impact in your new market.

 However a potential new customer comes into contact with your brand, whether it’s through your website or social media, or simply by reading the instructions after purchasing a product, you need to make the right impression.
-Running your website through a free online translator will simply look unprofessional, incoherent, and shoddy.
+Running your website through a free online translator will simply look unprofessional, incoherent, and shoddy, which is something we looked at in this blog post >

 Consider the practicalities